-Bajaj Triumph ₹2 lakh bike launch is scheduled by 2022 but let me add a little twist to the story by presenting my observations…
+Bajaj Triumph ₹2 lakh bike launch may get deferred to 2023 but let me add a little twist to the story by presenting few interesting observations…

-Earlier this year in January, Bajaj and Triumph – the duo which came together in 2017, formally announced their partnership.
-At the event, they also spilled some beans on their immediate future plans and everyone was bamboozled at the shocking announcements they made!
+Last year in January, Bajaj and Triumph – the duo which came together in 2017, formally announced their partnership.
+At an event, they also spilled some beans on their immediate future plans and everyone was bamboozled at the shocking announcements they made!

 First, let me list 2 pointers that are officially confirmed..

 - The duo has partnered to make various motorcycles between engine capacities of 200 cc to 750 cc.
-These displacement number range we just mentioned are official figures shared by the brands.
+This displacement range, we just mentioned, are official figures shared by the brands.

 - It was formally announced that the target start price will be under Rs 2 Lakh in India.

-Based on these, people believe that the cheapest range (2 Lakh) motorcycle will be a 200cc!
-Do note that apart from the range, there is nothing that the duo has confirmed about the exact engine specs.
+Based on these, there is a common notion that the cheapest range (2 Lakh) motorcycle will be a 200cc!
+Do note that apart from the ‘range’, there is nothing that the duo has confirmed about the exact engine specs.

 Another very important bit that few people may have missed… and let me quote that from the press release itself…

-If you read it carefully, it says that (only) one new engine and platform will be developed (which will obviously spawn multiple motorcycles).
+If you read it carefully, it suggests that (only) one new engine and platform will be developed (which will obviously spawn multiple motorcycles) to start with.
 This is exactly the same strategy between TVS and BMW.
-They are leveraging the same 312cc engine and platform and has so far made three motorcycles catering to absolutely different applications.
+They are leveraging the same 312 cc engine and platform and has so far made three motorcycles catering to absolutely different applications.
 And the fourth model is on the anvil (more details).

 Why I believe it could be a 250cc motor instead?

-Unlike the common perception, I would like to believe that the duo will instead develop a 250cc engine.
-The simple reason is – a quarter liter motorcycle is a more accepted displacement option in the world.
+Unlike the common perception (that the first Bajaj-Triumph will be a 200cc), I would like to believe that the duo will instead develop a 250cc engine.
+The simple reason is – a quarter liter motorcycle is a more accepted displacement option around the world.